manasvitavashisth/PowerAnalysis/README.md

-# Tumor-Informed ctDNA Variant Validation 🧬
+# Tumor-Informed cfDNA Variant Validation 🧬

 This repository contains a workflow to validate tumor-informed variants in cell-free DNA (cfDNA).
 It applies a binomial power analysis to distinguish true biological negatives from under-sampled sites.